denesgarda/jSQL/README.md

 [Documentation](https://github.com/DenDen747/jSQL/wiki)

 jSQL is a locally instantiated database for Node.js.
-It provides basic functionalities of a local database, unique to a single project, meaning that no configuration from one project will affect another one.
+It provides the functionalities of a database, unique to a single project, meaning that no configuration from one project will affect another one.

 ## Installation